 This is the PRC abbreviated from Palestinian Refugee Camp.
 I find my way somewhere in the middle of the single column formation.
 The attitude is relaxed our weapons are slung at the ready but we maintain the muzzle of our weapons pointed towards the ground.
 The Palestinian children familiar with our past charities have already come to greet us.
 “Mister, Mister chocolate she annunciates with a hard K. She holds out her hand expecting me to give her some.
 I have no chocolate to give her but I give her a high five instead and she smiles returning the same.
 Once it’s discovered that we haven’t brought anything this time around some of the children wander away but a few stay laughing and smiling walking along.
 Having been taught certain American social customs like high fives, and give me some skin the children laugh as they share this interaction with myself and the Marines.
 Walking my attention gets wrapped up in high fiving the kids and teaching them other variations of knuckle punch, give me some skin, so forth and so on.
 Almost too late, a stream of oily water smelling like sewage bar’s my way.
 I have to stop to go around.
 Some of the kids in their open toes sandals walk through the foul water.

 The convoy, Armadillo included, move out to take up security positions in a three hundred sixty degree perimeter around the PRC.
 All the handouts the kids are used to getting, pencils, pens, mint candies, lollipops, small sacks of granola, soccer ball’s are in the vehicles.
 It doesn’t take the children long before they figure out where to go to get what they want.
 Already I can see a group of them reaching out jumping over the smaller children trying to be the one who catches the soccer ball first.
 A soccer ball is released high into the air by the gunner manning a 50.
 Cal, it’s a brawl as the younger and smaller kids get beat up on and kicked out of the way while the older kids pile over them pumping their feet to be the one who gets the soccer ball.
 During the distraction the driver takes the opportunity to start handing out some candy to the smaller kids while the bigger kids are away fighting over the soccer ball.
 Smiles light up the smaller children’s faces when they realize what has happened.
+To have extra funds in case of emergencies, you might want to consider playing some fun and thrilling sports betting games via UFABET.

 We walk in what is called a satellite patrol weaving in and out amongst the tents.
 The tents are more or less in uniform order creating vertical and horizontal walking paths.
 Tent stakes and ropes anchor the tents down against the often quite high gusts of wind.
 Almost all the tents have two peaks one at the front and one at the back.
 There is a partition out front of most of the tents a sort of antechamber in which a person can sit and still receive shade from the sun.
 Sometimes there are pillow’s lying on the tent floor in these antechambers and sometimes a plastic chair or two.
 A layer of dust coats everything.
 The ropes mooring the tents, the tent fabric, even the plastic of the seats is covered by dust.
 We pass a row of buckets hanging from a line next to a trailer with the acronym UNHCR on it.
 Stagnant grey water pools beneath the trailer.
 Mangy dogs unkempt and unwanted drink from the water and take advantage of the shade provided by the shower building.
 A red plastic water container stands on a raised platform outside the building.
 The water is gravity fed.